-I have recently updated my iPad device to the latest iPadOS 16, but the iPad stuck in boot loop after I entered the password.
-No matter how many times I tried it, it still got stuck.
+I have recently updated my iPad device to the iPadOS 16/17, but the iPad stuck in boot loop after I entered the password.
+No matter how many times I tried it, still my iPad won't turn on.
 So what can I do to fix this iPad restart loop problem?

 iPad reboot loop issue, also known as iPad boot loop, is rare but can often occur on old iPad models or the devices which have been used for a long time or which are dealing with issues such as viruses and out-of-date software.
 Letting a boot loop run its course can create damage to your iPad's system and even result in lost data.

 Fortunately, here can help you fix the iPad boot loop problem with 100% success rate.
 So, just keep reading to find out the possible reasons causing iPhone reboot loop and how you can fix the issue.
 We'll show you top 12 useful methods to fix iPad stuck in boot loop problem quickly and without too much hassle here.